SeeWhatsOn/fantasy-pl-mcp/README.md

 ### 3. Using with Claude Desktop

+#### Local Installation

-Configure Claude Desktop to use the installed package by editing your `claude_desktop_config.json` file:
+Configure Claude Desktop to use the locally installed package by editing your `claude_desktop_config.json` file:

 **Method 1: Using the Python module directly (most reliable)**